 Dismissal based on settlement must be supported by a finding that decision to settle is a voluntary one.
 In re Schultz, CSA 70-08 (Order 12/22/08).

 Appellant’s prompt filing of a statement that that he no longer wished to accept the agency's settlement offer precluded a finding that settlement was voluntary, and therefore dismissal pursuant to it was unavailable.
 In re Schultz, CSA 70-08 (Order 12/22/08).

 Unilateral filing of resignation did not constitute an acceptance of a settlement offer, since offer was in dispute, and there was no evidence offer contemplated acceptance by action of resignation rather than written agreement.
 In re Gonzales, CSA 64-08, 2 (Order 10/10/08).

-Under CRS 408, an agency is precluded from introducing documents appellant produced during settlement negotiations in his disqualification appeal.
+Under CRE 408, an agency is precluded from introducing documents into evidence at hearing that appellant had produced during settlement negotiations.
 In re Murphy, CSA 09-11, 1-2 (Order 10/7/11).